nkerschner/macOSDrives/README.md

 Select the Applications directory on the FULL partition as the destination
 Select only Application as the Export type
 Mist will download the installer into the folder
+Repeat for each desired installer application

+## Installing Big Sur to Big Sur Boot
+Boot to Install macOS Big Sur\
+Format the Big Sur Boot partition\
+Run the installer application\
+Select the Big Sur Boot partition as the target for installation\
+Agree to the terms of service\
+Let the installer run\
+NOTE: After installation on a USB, the Big Sur Boot partition may not actually be bootable.
+However, it will still allow bypassing Internet Recovery through the Big Sur recoveryOS\

 # Running the script
 Run the script from the recoveryOS terminal with the command `sh -c "$(curl -fsSL mac.nscott.xyz/go.sh)"`